FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 As denoted in step 1, the parser first has to read in the file contents as passed through by the NOMAD base.
 The directives for selecting _mainfiles_ are passed on via an interaction cascade from `nomad.yaml` > `ParserEntryPoint` > `MatchingParser`.

-??? info "What are mainfiles?"
+??? note "What are mainfiles?"
     Mainfiles are files by which an expert / program can determine the code used / the parser to use.
     The selection directives (see below) target these files specifically.
     Their file paths are passed on to the parser, which can either process them or navigate the folder for other, auxiliary files.